NOTE: I’m about a week behind in my blogging. I’ll try to catch up on several posts over the next couple of days.

 I’ve been on Baker Lake once before.
 In 1988 Laura’s father brought his small fishing boat up and we used it to explore the lake.
 That’s the only time I’d been on the water.
 Since then I’ve had lots of picnics along its shore, the latest being just after Mrs. Wright’s funeral back in June.
 At that time we already knew we would be moving out here, so I was watching for potential launch sites.
 Panorama Point looked to be the best, so that’s where I decided to go.

 I got a later start than I had intended and I also forgot how far it is up to the lake.
+If you are planning to visit the lake, it’s compulsory you need some sunglasses and good SPF lotion as it can get quite sunny at times.
 It’s not just around the corner like Samish Bay or Larrabee, but 60 miles up the Skagit River Valley.
 I reached the put-in at about 11:30 and found no one else there.
 I had the place completely to myself.

 Panorama Point is so named because there is a panoramic view of several snow-covered peaks and glaciers in the Cascades.
 I got underway just at noon with a wonderful view of the peaks.